 ‘exercise improves insulin actions’.]

+A very nice account of the subject, with a large number of relevant, properly formatted references.
+Be careful of using too many exclamation marks (!!!); it starts to look like a tabloid newspaper headline if you do.
+Nice use of diagrams and cartoons to make the article more fun to read.
+But be careful that you explain the contents of the diagrams properly in the captions.
+See Figs 2,4,6 and scheme 1.

+19/25

 2) Keeping-up-to-date with a subject.

-Keeping-up-to-date with a topic, especially for people performing a research for a long period of time, is extremely important.
+Keeping-up-to-date with a topic, especially for people performing research for a long period of time, is extremely important.
 Although researching on a topic, such as the insulin molecule, a variety of facts discovered years ago are true and will always apply, there is new information given as time goes by and it is proved to be very useful.
-For example new ways on treating diabetes or methods to control the β pancreatic cell secretion come on the surface all time and can be very useful for a researcher interested in such biological processes.
+For example new ways on treating diabetes or methods to control the β pancreatic cell secretion come to the surface all time and can be very useful for a researcher interested in such biological processes.

 To begin with, most databases such as Web of Science, can provide students and researchers with an alert service that allows alert emails to be sent for specific journals that have been saved.
 The ‘Save History / Create alert’ options that exist as well as the use of specific keywords, such as “insulin action glycolysis”, allow new information discovered on that topic to be alerted through the alert email method.
 In addition to this, citation alerts can be set for a paper interested in or even set up searches to look automatically for specific authors that study a specific subject widely.
 Furthermore, current awareness is available from the powerful database Sci Finder, especially if interested in writing about chemical compounds, since their structure is to be analyzed and new discoveries structure features are often published.

-As far as my topic is concerned, and more specifically the insulin molecule and its functions in the organism, I would suggest that the most suitable way to keep-up-to-date is the email alert method provided by the Web of Science since most of the information collected for my project were from there.
+As far as my topic is concerned, and more specifically the insulin molecule and its functions in the organism, I would suggest that the most suitable way to keep up-to-date is the email alert method provided by the Web of Science since most of the information collected for my project was from there.
 The best way to search for molecules is to use keywords on their discovery, their action and the effects they cause.
 I would suggest that it is a very general subject to write on and thus a variety of authors are involved, so author search for such a topic may not be the most suitable way of keeping-up-to date with the subject.
 In addition looking for newly published books in the library, especially symposiums, it can be very useful since analysis of new information on a molecule’s chemistry and biology through years can be provided by the large range of newly published books that is available.

+For something as general interest as insulin, how about popular magazines, newspapers, or even the BBC news website as sources of current info?

+4/5

+Total: 19 + 4 = 23/30 PWM 10/3/09.